 And lord knows we Americans have tried to gussy our dogs up as much as possible, loading them up with everything from chili to cheese to a veritable garden of vegetables in an effort to mask the inferiority complex we feel about eating the parts in a tube.

 Yeah, you can bake it, broil it, boil it, sauté it.
 You can even stab one with a stick and hang it over a campfire, maybe the easiest way to eat well in the wilderness.

 According to Marcia Kiesel at Food & Wine, who got the idea from a restaurant in Chinatown, the secret to a crazy good grilled dog is to score it with a series of small cuts.

-The crosshatch effect, combined with a ketchup-based marinade that seeps into the crevices and glazes the hot dog with sugary-spicy flavor, gives greater opportunity for the surface to come in contact with a searing-hot grill grate.
+The crosshatch effect, combined with a ketchup-based marinade that seeps into the crevices and glazes the hot dog with sugary-spicy flavor, gives greater opportunity for the dog’s surface to come in contact with a searing-hot grill grate.

-Frankly, I’m not entirely sure that the marinade really has the potential to soak through that well-sealed casing and make its way into the meat—it could be psychosomatic, but I give them a good overnight bath anyway.
+Frankly, I’m not entirely sure that the marinade really has the potential to soak through that well-sealed casing and make its way into the meat.
+It could be psychosomatic, but I give them a good overnight bath anyway.

 This doesn’t solve the age-old problem of why there are a different number of hot dog buns than there are hot dogs in their respective packages.

-- 1/2 cup Heinz ketchup
+- 1/2 cup (136 grams) Heinz ketchup

 - 2 tablespoons soy sauce